When it comes to traffic, you need THREE things: Quality, Quantity, and Targeted

 I came across Igor while browsing the Warrior Forum and even though I was skeptical at first, I noticed he had made quite a big name for himself in the solo ad space.

-He has built several pages on his website where you can go and buy traffic, or enter your information in a lead form and one of his executives will talk to you individually.
+go and buy traffic, or enter your information in a lead form and one of his executives will talk to you individually.

 I took him up on one of his ‘guaranteed’ deals and had a word with his peeps.
 They are well informed and answer your questions well.
 Even though the price was a little too much for me at the time because I offer I had in a backend was low-ticket.